SwiftERM Hyper-personalisation for ecommerce email marketing

 While both marketing automation tools and CRM software help teams understand the movement of prospects along with the sales and marketing funnels, the two tools have different focuses.
 Marketing automation tools help marketing tools nurture and capture leads across many channels and ready those leads for hand-off to sales.

-CRM, on the other hand, often picks up where marketing automation leaves off, storing and analyzing the historic data on a lead’s interactions with the company to facilitate the sales process.
+CRM, on the other hand, often picks up where marketing automation leaves off, storing and analysing historical data on a lead’s interactions with the company to facilitate the sales process.
 Most companies use a CRM that connects to a marketing automation tool to manage different parts of the lead-to-advocate funnel.

 Email marketing vs. marketing automation